obpy/obpy/src/doc/source/end-user/tutorials.rst

     so make sure you have a copy of the game handy, in case you want to reinstall it!

-.. rubric:: Footnotes

-..
-[1] These names are different from the actual corresponding key names on
-       the keyboard, they're just named so the people can choose a keyboard layout that works for them, and games will still work, even with changed key mappings.

 Configuring OpenBlox
 ====================